I know, I have changed the name of my blog. It’s Random, Fickle and Annoying. I’m sorry.

 I’ve written before about how I struggle with the idea of ‘branding’ because I am not a cow.

-When my book was published it was clear that a blog about short fiction did not make sense.
-I felt uncomfortable about changing the name too much so I just took away the Short and it became Fiction Fix.
-Cassandra is a retelling of Greek Myth so I thought I will have a blog about storytelling and retelling and myths and fairy tales.
+When my book was published, it was clear that a blog about short fiction did not make sense.
+I felt uncomfortable about changing the name too much, so I just took away the Short and it became Fiction Fix.
+Cassandra is a retelling of a Greek Myth, so I thought I would have a blog about storytelling and retelling and myths and fairy tales.
 Then I kept writing about my garden.
 And Books.
 And Random Things.
 Posts about my garden are insidious.
 So I tagged my blog Story Telling and Garden Growing.

-On the weekend I was a panellist at Oz Comic Con in Brisbane.
+On the weekend, I was a panellist at Oz Comic Con in Brisbane.
 Our panel was Mental Health for Artists.
 It forced me to stop and think about the things I believed about mental health and the things I did to stay mentally well.
 It was nerve-wracking.
-Sunday morning I could not eat.
+On Sunday morning, I could not eat.
 My hands were clammy.
 But, part of my message about mental health was that we all struggle and acknowledging we are struggling is a healthy thing.
 I embraced my nerves.
-I talked opening about how difficult it was for me to speak in front of a crowd of people.
+I talked openly about how difficult it was for me to speak in front of a crowd of people.

 Nice name change!
 I have a hard time with branding too because I don’t know how to perfectly distill my blog into a few key words.
 I don’t know how to do it, so I’m trying to stick to some things like the name of my blog until I’ve found things I like.